 We are developing PXS2076 for the treatment of rheumatoid arthritis.
-PXS2076 is an orally-available, selective agonist of the cannabinoid-2, or $CB_2$ , receptor.
+PXS2076 is an orally-available, selective agonist of the cannabinoid-2, or CB2, receptor.
 This receptor has been so named as it belongs to a family of cell surface receptors that are activated by chemicals found in the cannabis plant.
-The $CB_2$ receptor is found predominantly on inflammatory cells where its activation can prevent the release of inflammatory proteins that cause much of the tissue damage resulting from inflammation.
-In 2000, researchers from University College, London published a paper in Nature which demonstrated that activation of $CB_2$ receptors reduced MS symptoms, such as tremor and spasticity, in an animal model of the disease.
+The CB2 receptor is found predominantly on inflammatory cells where its activation can prevent the release of inflammatory proteins that cause much of the tissue damage resulting from inflammation.
+In 2000, researchers from University College, London published a paper in Nature which demonstrated that activation of CB2 receptors reduced MS symptoms, such as tremor and spasticity, in an animal model of the disease.

-Collectively, this and other research has driven our interest in identifying selective $CB_2$ receptor agonists to address inflammatory/autoimmune diseases without the psychotropic side effects associated with cannabis use.
+Collectively, this and other research has driven our interest in identifying selective CB_2 receptor agonists to address inflammatory/autoimmune diseases without the psychotropic side effects associated with cannabis use.
 PXS2076 is a synthetic, low molecular weight molecule invented in our research laboratories.
-It derives from a targeted medicinal chemistry program using computer modelling and assay directed synthesis to identify lead compounds for optimization.
+It derives from a targeted medicinal chemistry program using computer modeling and assay directed synthesis to identify lead compounds for optimization.
 The lead compounds were derived from established non-selective ligands.
-PXS2076 activates the $CB_2$ receptor and inhibits the release of inflammatory proteins from inflammatory cells.
-PXS2076 is effective in an animal model of rheumatoid arthritis and we are evaluating its effects in other animal models of human diseases.
-We may choose to initiate a preclinical program in the fourth quarter of 2005.
+PXS2076 activates the CB2 receptor and inhibits the release of inflammatory proteins from inflammatory cells.
+PXS2076 is effective in an animal model of rheumatoid arthritis and has also been shown to be active in models of neuropathic pain.
+While PXS2076 has shown interesting activity in preclinical studies, we continue to search for molecules with improved activity and pharmacokinetic properties.